 Things like cell phones and laptops were not an issue a century ago, but you can be sure families in the Great Depression would have opted for economical models rather than top-of-the-line gear.

 Cutting out a gym membership is one of the fastest ways to bring down your overall monthly expenses a bit.
 Try to get your exercise either at home or outside, where it is free.
+The costs to build a home gym might be less than you think!

 Be Active During Non-Peak Times